AusDTO/dta-website/_posts/2017-06-22-accessibility-and-the-dss.md

 For example:

 [1.
 Understand user needs](https://www.dta.gov.au/standard/1-user-needs/) – include users with different needs.
 For example, needs arising from disability, cultural diversity, literacy and remoteness.
-This Discovery research can also reveal issues with the policy behind a service that might need addressing.
+This research can also reveal issues with the policy behind a service that might need addressing.

 [3.
 Agile and user-centred process](https://www.dta.gov.au/standard/3-agile-and-user-centred/) – include users with different needs in all stages of development and prototyping.